BroadbandForum/usp/docs/specification/index.md

 ## Message Structure

 A Message consists of a header and body.
-When using [@PROTOBUF], the fields of the header and body for different Messages are defined in a schema and sent in an encoded format from one USP Endpoint to another.
+When using Protocol Buffers [@PROTOBUF], the fields of the header and body for different Messages are defined in a schema and sent in an encoded format from one USP Endpoint to another.

 **[R-MSG.5]{}** - A Message MUST conform to the schemas defined in [%usp-msg-proto-file%](%usp-msg-proto-url%).

-*Note: When not explicitly set or included in the Message, the fields have a default value based on the type of field.
-For strings, the default value is an empty byte string.
-For booleans, the default value is "false".
-For numbers (fixed32) and enumerations, the default value is 0.
-For repeated bytes, the default value is an empty byte string.
-For a `oneof` field, none of the allowed values is assumed if the field is absent.
-If there is no requirement stating a field must be present, it is not necessary to include the field in a sent Message.
-The receiving Endpoint will use default values for fields not included in a received Message.
-Any field with a requirement indicating it must be present is required to always be included.
-A Message without a required field will fail to be processed by a receiving Endpoint.
-“Repeated” fields can be included any number of times, including zero.
-For additional information,  default values (when fields are missing) are described in the "Default Values" section of [@PROTOBUF].*
+*See the section on [USP Record Encapsulation](#sec:usp-record-encapsulation) for information about Protocol Buffers default behavior and required fields.*

 Every USP Message contains a header and a body.
 The header contains basic destination and coordination information, and is separated to allow security and discovery mechanisms to operate.
 The body contains the message itself and its arguments.

-Each of the Message types and fields below are described with the field type according to Protocol Buffers version 3 [@PROTOBUF], followed by its name.
+Each of the Message types and fields below are described with the field type according to Protocol Buffers [@PROTOBUF], followed by its name.

 ### The USP Message